FZJ-JSC/JUBE/docs/glossar.rst

       directory will be used.

    analyse
       Analyse an existing benchmark.
-The analyzer will scan through all files given inside the configuration by using the given patternsets.
+The analyser will scan through all files given inside the configuration by using the given patternsets.

       If no benchmark id is given, last benchmark found in directory will be used.
 If benchmark directory is missing, current